Best Day Trips from Tokyo, Japan

 Kawagoe

-Easily one of the most fulfilling outings from Tokyo, the delightful small town Kawagoe has the power to charm even the crankiest of travellers.
+Easily one of the most fulfilling outings from Tokyo, the delightful small town of Kawagoe has the power to charm even the crankiest of travelers.
 Strolling along the town’s atmospheric Kurazukuri Street—fringed by well-preserved clay-tiled warehouse buildings transformed into shops, cafés & restaurants—feels like stepping back into a long-lost era in Japanese history.

 Kurazukuri in Kawagoe